 Ana Laura Fonseca is graduate student in the Family Studies and Human Development Ph.D. program at the University of Arizona.
-A central thread of her primary research involves understanding how culture is an active ingredient of shaping emotions in both psychological well-being and health-related behaviors within the context of dyadic systems (e.g., romantic couples, parent-child relationships).
-She is also interested in advanced statistical techniques such as structural equation and multilevel modeling when examining intrapersonal and interpersonal processes that occur among these variables.
-Lastly, as a first-generation college student she is interested in investigating the factors that are important in the development of academic motivation and resiliency in low-socioeconomic families.
-Her previous research focused on studying how self and ethnic identity relate to academic engagement and achievement.
+A central thread of her primary research involves understanding how culture is an active ingredient in shaping emotional and self-regulatory processes within the context of dyadic systems (e.g., romantic couples, parent-child).
+Her current research is focused on the influence of romantic partners in health-related behaviors (e.g., food and physical activity).
+She is also interested in advanced statistical techniques such as structural equation and multilevel modeling.
+As a first-generation college student she is interested in investigating the factors that are important in the development of academic motivation and resiliency in low-socioeconomic families.
+Her previous research focused on studying how self- and ethnic identity relate to academic engagement and achievement.